Glasgow Gallery Demo

-I have had a fantstic relationship with the gallery since March 2007 and amongst other art exhibitions I have had two Joe Hendry solo exhibitions there.
+I have had a fantastic relationship with the gallery since March 2007.
+Amongst other art exhibitions I have had two Joe Hendry solo exhibitions there.

-This was different and when I was first asked to take part in their series to celebrate the Homecoming Scotland event I was very flattered to be included along with artists William Dobbie, John Damari and Douglas Roulston who also gave a painting demonstration.
-I was also slightly aprehensive as I had never painted in front of a group of art-lovers.
+This was different however.
+When I was first asked to take part in their series to celebrate the Homecoming Scotland event I was very flattered.
+Other artists included William Dobbie, John Damari and Douglas Roulston.
+These artists also gave a painting demonstration.
+I was also slightly apprehensive as I had never painted in front of a group of art-lovers.

-I decided not to plan anything other then to take a few landscape photographs which I had taken to work from.
+Deciding not to plan anything I headed to the gallery with only a few landscape photographs to work from.

-I felt that the pressure was on to produce a completed landscape in three hours but in reality, this was never going to happen as I have rarely completed a large scale artwork or landscape in that time frame.
+I felt that the pressure was on to produce a completed landscape in three hours.
+In reality, this was never going to happen.
+I have rarely completed a large scale artwork or landscape in that time frame.

 What I can say was that it was a truly fantastic experience.
-The feedback from guests and the questioning at the painting demonstration was very helpful to me.
-It was wonderful to see people who were genuinely interested in art and painting and to hear what they had to say.
+The feedback from guests and the questioning at the painting demonstration was very helpful.
+It was wonderful to see people who were genuinely interested in art.

-It is always a concern that no-one will attend these events and I have to say a HUGE heart-felt thank you to everyone who turned up for the painting demonstration and stayed for 3 plus hours.
-A huge thank you to everyone at Park Gallery for yet again hosting a fantastic event which somehow managed to be both exciting and relaxing at the same time…..if you were there I am sure you will understand!
+It is always a concern that no-one will attend these events.
+I have to say a HUGE heartfelt thank you to everyone who turned up for the painting demonstration.
+Many stayed for 3 plus hours.
+A huge thank you to everyone at Park Gallery for yet again hosting a fantastic event.
+It somehow managed to be both exciting and relaxing at the same time.
+If you were there I am sure you will understand!